GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-permissions-ux/index.md

 The alternative to this example, the **bad UX** for asking permission, is to request permission as soon as a user lands on the airline's site.

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/mgcQQkVIletBpXFUrmGX.png", alt="Owen Campbell-Moore's example of bad UX for push", width="800", height="1371" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/mgcQQkVIletBpXFUrmGX.png", alt="Owen Campbell-Moore's example of bad UX for push.", width="800", height="1371" %}

 This approach provides no context as to why notifications are needed or useful to the user.
 The user is also blocked from achieving their original